English

 </template>

-Advantages of encapsulated extended components:
+Advantages of encapsulating extension components:

-If the extension component conforms to the easycom
+If the extension component follows uni-app's easycom

-component specification.
+specification.

 , datacom

-, Native component
+, native component

-, uniCloud component
+, and uniCloud component

 .

-HBuilderX 2.5.5
+Supported since HBuilderX 2.5.5

-Streamline it to one step.
+simplifies this to one step.

-As long as the components are installed in the components directory of the project oruni_modules
+As long as the component is installed in the project's components directory or uni_modules directory and follows the components/component-name/component-name.(vue|uvue)

 <template>